dchen077/LIS598ThesaurusViewer/project_documentation/README.md

 # Progress Log
-This tells the journey of how I build a working thesaurus viewer without knowing any javascript or html.
+These steps tells the journey of how I build a working thesaurus viewer without knowing any javascript or html.
 ## Step 1: A Hopeful Beginning
 ### Design Concept Map (Created in LucidChart)
 ![LIS598 - Page 1(1)](https://github.com/user-attachments/assets/c1e375b6-6193-4016-9ed5-e907a4419a87)